 We do everything but give advice, no really! [informal and friendly]

 Our expertise [knowledgeable] across Verve, and the range of services [helpful] we’re able to offer advisers, has led us to develop some brand new offers to help support [collaborative] and shape your business.
-We want to provide [supportive] financial planners, of all shapes and sizes, with the best [passionate] support services around.
-We want to empower and enable them to focus on providing the ultimate service to their clients [sharing knowledge]; while we take care of the rest.
-From creating your firm’s fingerprint with our DNA service, right through to marketing and design support, we’ve got the solution that fits your needs.[positivity]
+We provide [supportive] financial planners, of all shapes and sizes, with the best [passionate] support services around.

 Email:

-Hi Jemima! [informal, approachable]
+Hi Jemima, [informal, approachable]

-Hope you’re keeping well and had a lovely long weekend. [friendly] I had a bit of time off last week and came back to the fab news [positivity] that I’ll be project manager for your upcoming project.
+Hope you’re keeping well and had a lovely long weekend. [friendly] I had a bit of time off last week and came back to the fab news [positivity] that I’ll be your admin manager for your upcoming project.
 I just wanted to drop you a little line to introduce myself… hi! [simple and clear]

 If you have any initial questions or need any help [supportive] in sorting out the IO licences, just give me a shout.
 I’m meeting with the rest of the team next week, so if you have any specific [knowledgeable] information / questions you’d like raised at that meeting, please let me know. [working together]